qibebt-bioinfo/meta-storms/README.md

 ```
 ### Microbiome Novelty Score (MNS) output

-[MetaDB-parse-mns](#microbiome-novelty-score-mns-based-on-search-results)generates the MNS (always between 0 and 1) of each query sample in a single line, e.g.
+[MetaDB-parse-mns](#microbiome-novelty-score-mns-based-on-search-results) generates the MNS (always between 0 and 1) of each query sample in a single line, e.g.

 | **#ID**    | **MNS** |
 | ---------- | ------- |